 While it’s true that some trails will allow Fido to run off-leash, you’re just asking for trouble if you do this.
 Even if your dog is the epitome of well-behaved, it’s Murphy’s Law that something will go wrong.
 And I can speak from personal experience.

 I was hiking (not running) with my best friend and her extremely obedient dog on a trail in Wisconsin.
 The weather was gorgeous, and the dog has literally never disobeyed in her life.
-She could go outside without being on a leash and was fine.
-She just listens.
+Being off-leash had never been a problem.
+The dog was obedient almost to a fault.

-She was doing really well, and nobody else was around, so my friend let the dog off the leash.
-And then she disappeared.
+She was doing really well on the hike.
+Nobody else was around, so my friend let her off the leash.
+And she promptly disappeared.
 After calling numerous times, she finally returned.
 You don’t want this to happen to you, so keep your dog leashed.

 On a similar note, if there are other hikers, runners, and even worse, horses around, it’s best if your dog is leashed.
 And you don’t have to worry about your dog catching a rabbit.